Birlingham Village Hall

 The Hall is licensed for the sale of alcohol.

-Be aware that the Hall has a challenge 25 policy and it is the responsibility of the hirer to enforce this requirement and obtain proof of age from any person who looks under the age of 25 years old.
+Be aware that the Hall has a challenge 25 policy and it is your responsibility to enforce this requirement and obtain proof of age from any person who looks under the age of 25 years old.

 Village Hall events organised and run by the management committee will be covered by the Hall’s licence.
 However, it is at the discretion of the management committee if other hirers of the hall can avail themselves of this facility.
 You must ensure you have indicated to the management committee that you require this facility and receive confirmation of acceptance.
 Otherwise you will be required to obtain a licence under the Temporary Event Notice system.